DEALING with P-As: Emotions (Part 3)

 BOOK: The Angry Smile

+A good portion of P-As were raised by mothers who were neglectful, non-nurturing, overly controlling, not allowing for any self-expression…..
 So you didn’t cause it.
-If you’re in a relationship with a passive aggressive person, stay focused on yourself, & what you want to accomplish.
-We are only responsible for our T.E.A.s.
+If you’re in a relationship with a P-A person, stay focused on yourself, & what you want to accomplish.
+We’re only responsible for our T.E.A.s.

-Our responses will be safest & least drama-producing for ourselves & others when they come from the Parent ego state, as part of our True Self – rather than re-acting from the False Self / WIC.
+Our responses will be safest & least drama-producing for ourself & others when they come from the Parent ego state, as part of our True Self – rather than re-acting from the False Self / WIC.
 This includes making sure our own anger is healthy – because P-As do sorely try our patience!

 REVIEW of some P-A tactics – THEY: